Advertiser Disclosure

 Customer satisfaction

 When comparing Cox to other ISPs on the American Consumer Satisfaction Index (ACSI), the company ranks in the middle.
-Cox got a score of 61 on the 2022 ACSI, falling behind two percentage points from the previous year, but still outperforming competitors like Frontier and Mediacom.
+Cox got a score of 68 on the 2025 ACSI, in line with the previous year, but still outperforming competitors like Frontier and Mediacom.
 Yet, Cox lags almost 10 percentage points behind other providers, like Verizon Fios and AT&T. Cox also ranked in the middle of the pack in J.D.
 Power’s evaluation.

 The Better Business Bureau (BBB) gives Cox an A+ rating, based on the company’s interaction with customers on that platform.
 However, customers themselves don’t rate Cox quite so high, giving the ISP a one out of five stars for its customer service (based on about 633 ratings).
 Some customer complaints cite poor service and numerous billing mistakes resulting in inflated bills and extra fees that customers find hard to get erased.